'This Should Not Be Happening': Man Killed, 5 Others Injured In Drive-By Shooting In Philadelphia’s Olney Neighborhood

 Police believe the shooter was in the back seat of a Chrysler 300 with tinted windows.

 “All six victims were standing on the south side of Chew Avenue when the shooting occurred,” Deputy Police Commissioner Joel Dales said.
-“So far at the scene, we have 18 fired cartridge casings and multiple videos, so hopefully that will help us with our investigation.”
+“So far at the scene, we have 18 fired cartridge casings and multiple videos, so hopefully that will help us with our investigation.
+We believe there had to be at least two people,” Dales said.
+“Because we believe the shooter was in the back seat.”

+“This is outrageous,” Philadelphia City Councilwoman Cindy Bass said.
+“One of the busiest transportation hubs in the city of Philadelphia.”READ MORE: Police: Man Shot Multiple Times, Killed In North Philadelphia

+“We did have at least several police officers on bikes and on foot patrol one block away when the shooting occurred,” Dales said.

 This intersection is just down the block from Central and Girls High School, but to be clear the only connection is the schools’ close proximity to the shooting scene.
 Both schools scheduled dismissal times after 3 p.m.